Stryyder/The-Coding-Journey/README.md

 - Baseball game: Awaiting completion of boot camp

 ### Current Focus
-- Intermediate algorithms with JavaScript - as day job consumes most of my time I fully understand solutions when I see them, but coming up with the structure on my own has been challenging.
+- Intermediate algorithms with JavaScript - really struggling with these.
+More practice, more, more, more.
+  I fully understand solutions when I see them, but coming up with the structure on my own has been challenging.
 - Preparing for a forced break from coding during the entire month of June